UPR Sexual Rights Database

 Explanation

 Seychelles accepts the recommendation on the basis that it is already fully implemented.
-Seychelles acceded to the Convention on the 7th of September, 1990.
+Seychelles acceded to the Covenant on the 2nd of May, 1992.

 • State Under Review: